 - All the cash you have on hand, inside your checking and savings account, as well as in your hand.
 Get a number as close to accurate as possible.

 - All the different investments you currently own, whether it’s Bitcoin, stocks, bonds, CDs, and so on.
-This fairly liquid money can help you in times when you need, just have an accurate number ready to log.
+This fairly liquid money can help you in times when you need it, just have an accurate number ready to log.

 - All the debt you currently are taking on.
 This could be your cars, house, credit card loans, student loans, and so on.